 What Are Somen Noodles

-Cold noodles are a popular dish during the sluggish summer season when one doesn’t have much appetite.
+Cold noodles are popular during the sluggish summer season when one has little appetite.
 The noodles cook quickly and go down easily, hence their popularity.
 It’s also eaten in hot soup such as Nyumen (煮麺) during the winter.

 What Do They Taste

-The noodles have a mild taste, like udon, with an elastic and silky texture.
+Like udon noodles, they have a mild taste and an elastic and silky texture.

 How To Use

-Somen cooks in one to two minutes.
+The noodles cook in one to two minutes.
 Bring a large pot of water to a boil.
 Add the somen bundles and stir with chopsticks to prevent sticking.
 Once cooked, drain the noodles in a colander immediately.
-Using your hands, gently knead the noodles while rinsing them under cold running water.
-This step helps to remove excess oil from the noodles.
+Using your hands, gently knead the noodles while rinsing them under cold water.
+This step removes excess starch and oil.
+I recommend chilling the noodles in an ice bath on hot days to cool down.

-You can eat it with a cold dipping sauce consisting of soy sauce and dashi-based broth.
-Or load the noodles with toppings or in hot or cold broth.
+You can eat it with a cold dipping soy sauce and dashi-based broth or load the noodles with toppings or in hot or cold broth.
 You can also stir-fry the noodles in an Okinawan dish called Somen Champuru (そうめんチャンプルー).

-Garnish with grated ginger, scallions, myoga, shiso leaves, julienned cucumbers, sliced shiitake mushrooms, sesame seeds, shredded nori seaweed, and proteins such as tofu, canned tuna, natto, or shredded omelet.
+Garnishes include grated ginger, scallions, myoga, shiso leaves, julienned cucumbers, sliced shiitake mushrooms, sesame seeds, shredded nori seaweed, and proteins such as tofu, ham, canned tuna, natto, or shredded omelet.

 Recipes Using Somen Noodles